 We’re carb lovers through and through, but it’s time we swapped our white bread for whole grains like brown rice, quinoa, black rice, and barley.
 According to Granato, removing refined grains from your diet and subbing in whole grains will help reduce belly fat, as well as fight inflammation and prevent heart disease.
 “Studies show that eating a whole grain diet can greatly reduce belly fat,” she promises.
 “Feeding your body with whole foods is essential to preventing snacking and bouts of hunger.”

-While a variety of foods (think peas, beans, and lentils) fall under the legume umbrella, fiber-ful lentils might be some of the best for burning up belly fat.
+While a variety of foods (think peas, beans, and lentils) fall under the legume umbrella, lentils, which are high in fiber, might be some of the best for burning up belly fat.
 Plus, they have extra tummy perks to boot.
 For instance, are you getting enough iron?

 Over 20% of women are not, and your body needs iron to carry out its calorie-burning processes effectively.
 Iron facilitates the flow of oxygen throughout the body, which helps increase energy and your metabolism.
 Just one cup of lentils provides 35% of your daily iron needs, plus protein and fiber, which aid in digestion.